-Our guide on all things about the Tepozteco Pyramid hike including directions to the start of the Tepozteco hike, what to wear, what to expect and the cost of entering the site.
+Our guide to the Tepozteco Pyramid hike includes directions to the start, information on what to wear, what to expect, and the cost of entering the site.

 Need a place to stay in Tepoztlan?